youranli001/plane-wave-fit/paper.md

 It has been applied to map internal tides .

-**PlaneWaveFit** has been successfully applied to map coherent mode-1 $M_2$ internal tides across the Southern Ocean using daily-repeat SWOT Calibration/Validation data [@Li2024].
+**PlaneWaveFit** has been successfully applied to map coherent mode-1 $M_2$ internal tides across the Southern Ocean using daily-repeat SWOT Calibration/Validation data.
 It has demonstrated the ability to resolve tidal beams in highly energetic regions like the Southwest Indian Ridge and Drake Passage.
 Evidence of its impact includes the detection of phase curvature consistent with tidal refraction by ocean fronts—a signal often missed by conventional altimetry.
 By providing a reproducible framework, the package enables researchers to quantify tide-eddy interactions and energy dissipation across various observational and model-based platforms.

 # Research impact statement